JvanKatwijk/dab-scanner/README.md

 SNR during reception of that ensemble, and - if it can be identified - the transmitter identification in terms of a "mainId" and a "subId".

+You cound consider sending the DAB ensemble description to Gunther Lorenz glorenz@gmlist.org.
+He maintains a large database with FM stations and DAB ensembles.

 -----------------------------------------------------------------------
 Scanner use